openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-state-management.md

 ## LocalStorage<sup>9+</sup>

-For details about how to use LocalStorage on the UI, see [LocalStorage: UI State Storage](../../quick-start/arkts-localstorage.md).
+For details about how to use LocalStorage on the UI, see [LocalStorage: Storing UI State](../../../quick-start/arkts-localstorage.md).

 ### constructor<sup>9+</sup>